 The Paradise Cave

 Paradise Cave is the longest dry cave in South East Asia with a length of 31.4 kilometres.
-You can easily explore the first kilometre by yourself, but if you want something adventurous, you can take the one-day tour of Paradise Cave that includes a trek of seven kilometres in total.
+You can go explore the first kilometre by yourself, but if you want something adventurous, you can take the one-day tour of Paradise Cave that includes a trek of seven kilometres in total.
+Which is so neat!
 We just walked through the cave on our own, sometimes it’s nice not doing tours.
 There is something nice about doing certain things on your own time and speed.